What is a leaderboard?

 In our internet-connected world, leaderboards for popular games can be shared by hundreds of thousands, even millions, of competitors.
 The same applies to non-traditional uses of leaderboards, such as fitness and health applications and social media, or internal organizational tasks such as customer service, logistics, or fraud mitigation.

 The data used for leaderboards is constantly updated and users want to see the data sliced in many ways.
-That makes leaderboards a great example of real-time analytics in action, as well as a showcase for the speed at which your data layer handles reads, writes, sorting and other key operations.
+That makes leaderboards a great example of real-time analytics in action, as well as a showcase for the speed at which your data layer handles reads, writes, sorting, and other key operations.

 Technical challenges posed by leaderboards include: